Sharon Newman: Mental illness and personality change

-In 2009, Sharon suffers from kleptomania (an impulse-control disorder), causing her to steal items from people and stores.
+In 2009, Sharon has kleptomania (an impulse-control disorder), causing her to steal items from people and stores.
 As a result, she is forced to admit herself into a psychiatric hospital while pregnant.
 While she believed Sharon's "craziness" made sense, Case also welcomed the challenge in deciding how functional the character appears to viewers, and got into debates with directors.
 Michael Fairman noted that Sharon is "acting so bizarre".
 Case attributed Sharon's breakdown to Brad Carlton's death and the failure of her marriage to Jack, explaining that each time Sharon mapped out her life, it is "torn to pieces".
 Sharon continues to experience recurrent kleptomania in subsequent years.

 In 2012, after Victor disappears following his wedding to Sharon, she realizes she must be married to Victor for more than eight days to obtain his money.
 She then burns their prenuptial agreement after Nikki sends her a text from Victor's phone saying he has left her.
 Sharon decides to run his company (Newman Enterprises) in his absence.
 Case thought a scene where Sharon crashed a Newman board meeting was fun and different, confessing that she had wanted to play "this version of Sharon for years".
 As Victor's proxy she became CEO of the company, secretly aided by manipulative businessman Tucker McCall (Stephen Nichols).
 The stock price for the company drops (with Tucker secretly buying stock), and Sharon is labelled "Newman's Grim Reaper" by the media of Genoa City, leaving Nick and Victoria to regain the company from her clutches.
 They demonstrate her history of kleptomania to a court judge, forcing her to return to the psychiatric hospital for an evaluation.
 After passing the evaluation, Sharon returns to her position as CEO.
 Case called Sharon's return a "fun aspect of the story", but hoped that the writers wouldn't go the typical route whereby Victor would return and "wreak havoc on everyone".
 Sharon continues behaving out of character; when she discovers that Victor is alive, she tells everyone he died after identifying a burned body which was not his (Case said that Sharon took advantage of the situation).
 At Victor's funeral Sharon wears white, nearly marrying Tucker afterwards.
 Victor then returns, expelling Sharon from his family, home and company.
 Despite her crimes, Sharon avoids prison.